mvogelgesang/rehype-table-data-label/README.md

-# Remark Table Data Label
+# Rehype Table Data Label

-[Remark](https://github.com/remarkjs/remark) plugin to take table header values and add them as data-labels within a data cell.
+[rehype](https://github.com/rehypejs) plugin to take table header values and add them as data-labels within a data cell.
 This allows for tables to be consumed in mobile browsers.

 ![Table first being rendered on desktop with headers along the top row.
 As the table resizes, the table headers are shown next to individual cell values](img/responsiveTable.gif)